yelrom0/chat-bot/README.md

 ## Why did I make it?

 - I was talking to a friend who wasn't sure where to start for a project to learn Python, and mentioned that he wanted to make a chatbot.
 So on a call with him, I just started coding this.
 It started as a basic showing of functions and conditionals, but within a few hours I had a working chatbot.
-So really, it's just a lesson on something small can turn into a larger project, piece-by-piece.
+So really, it's just a lesson on how something small can turn into a larger project, piece-by-piece.

 ## What Stack Does It Use?